Text questions to: 860-910-1052

 The Red Barn

-With great anticipation, we commence this fall on the rebuilding of our Red Barn on campus, which will feature a black box theater and house our thriving drama program.
+With great excitement, we have commenced on the rebuilding of our Red Barn on campus, which will feature a black box theater and house our thriving drama program.
 For more information on this exciting project, visit mitchell.edu/red-barn.

 Spring Musical | April 27-29, 2018: Legally Blonde, Music/lyrics by Laurence O’Keefe and Nell Benjamin and book by Heather Hach.

-Please contact Jessie Doro McKay, Co-Director and Faculty Advisor for the Mitchell College Drama Society at 860-701-7790 or email@example.com.
+Please contact Jessie Doro McKay, Co-Director and Faculty Advisor for the Mitchell College Players at 860-701-7790 or email@example.com.

 About the Director